Subscribe to get updates sent to your inbox!

 Loss of (or Inability to Attract) Talented Employees.

-I’d venture to guess that many United Airlines employees were upset and embarrassed by the “passenger dragging” incident.
+I’d venture to guess that many United Airlines employees were upset and embarrassed by these highly publicized incidents.
 If they once felt proud to tell others where they worked, they likely felt disillusioned by the incident itself and how their CEO and others responded.
 While distracted by speculations around the situation and without proper internal communication, employees probably experienced low morale and poor productivity.
+Additionally, the media has something that is ingrained and more difficult to change.

 Top performers want to work at great companies who are financially stable (and growing) and that meet certain moral and ethical standards that align with their own values.
 Often the way a corporate crisis is handled leads to a negative impact on the company’s reputation, and ultimately its ability to draw interest from the most talented recruiting pool.